What happened that day?

 sporting success has always played a big part in defining what it is to be a New Zealander, and still does.
 But just as important is the contribution our writers make to our national life.
 They stir our feelings and imagination and they make us think.

 As the national game, rugby has dominated sports writing in this country.
-Colin Meads, still regarded as our greatest rugby player, has been the subject of two biographies, written nearly 30 years apart.
-Alex Veysey's Colin Meads All Black (1974) was the work of one of New Zealand's foremost sports writers.
-Some consider it the benchmark by which all sports biographies in New Zealand are measured.
+Colin Meads, long regarded as our greatest rugby player, has been the subject of two biographies, written nearly 30 years apart.
+Alex Veysey’s Colin Meads: All Black (1974) was the work of one of New Zealand’s foremost sportswriters.
+For some it is still the benchmark by which all sports biographies in New Zealand are measured.
 It sold more than 60,000 copies, including 3000 overseas.
-Leading New Zealand poet Brian Turner revived the Meads legend again in 2002 with the publication of Meads – a social commentary on the impact of professionalism on rugby, comparing the Meads era with the modern game.
-Sales of more than 50,000 again highlighted the relevance of the subject matter for many readers.
-In the context of New Zealand publishing these are enormous sales figures.
-Reflecting on the relevance of sport to this country's history, it is worth considering how many other New Zealanders would merit not one but two best-selling biographies.
+Leading New Zealand poet Brian Turner revived the Meads legend in 2002 with the publication of Meads, a commentary on the impact of professionalism on rugby that compared Meads’ era with the modern game.
+Sales of more than 50,000 – enormous in the context of New Zealand publishing – highlighted the continued relevance of the subject matter for many readers.
+Playwright Greg McGee's biography of a later All Black legend, Richie McCaw, The open side, was said to have sold 120,000 copies around the world within months of its release in 2012.

 Many sporting books have a limited shelf-life.
-The biography usually marks the end of a player's career, a literary swansong designed to capitalise on the nostalgia the public feel towards a departing favourite.
-This helps sell books but usually for a short time only.
-Christmas and Father's Day are popular retailing opportunities for many of these books.
-In the months after their release many can be found in remainder bins or online auctions.
-As Jeff Wilson and Ron Palenski noted in their biography of the great All Black, ‘the Seasons of Gold are all too brief'.
+The biography usually marks the end of a player’s career, a literary swansong designed to capitalise on the nostalgia the public feel for a departing favourite.
+This helps sell books, but usually for a short time only; Christmas and Father’s Day are popular retailing opportunities.
+A few months after their release, many can be found in remainder bins or online auctions.
+As Jeff Wilson and Ron Palenski put it in their joint biography of the All Black outside back, ‘the Seasons of Gold are all too brief'.

 Further information